 - 2.1.
 The National Park Authority Board is made up of seventeen Board members.
 The Board agree the overall direction of the Authority and oversee the work of the Chief Executive and National Park staff.
 The Board meet in public at least three times a year and the members are tasked with ensuring effective and proper governance of the organisation. - 2.2.
 We have two statutory committees that are required to meet and are held in public: - 2.2.1.
 The Planning & Access Committee which meets approximately 6 times a year, as required, to consider certain planning applications, enforcement actions, policy papers, legal agreements and access matters.
 The Local Review Body is made up of members of the Planning & Access Committee and meets as required to hear appeals and reviews. - 2.2.2.
 The Audit & Risk Committee which meets up to four times a year to support the Accountable Officer in their responsibilities for issues of risk, control and governance and associated assurance. - 2.3.
-2023/24 saw all our statutory meetings being held in person, with the flexibility of virtual and hybrid meetings when appropriate.
-Most of our statutory meetings were webcast live for public viewing; where this did not occur, it was because of technological constraints relating to the meeting being held in a local community.
+2024/25 saw all our statutory meetings being held in person, with the flexibility of virtual and hybrid meetings when appropriate.
+Our statutory meetings were webcast live for public viewing.
 In person attendance was encouraged and advance notice was provided on our website. - 2.4.
-In addition, there are two other Committees as at 31 March 2024: - 2.4.1.
+In addition, there are two other Committees as of 31 March 2025: - 2.4.1.
 The Chairs and Executive Group is a standing non-statutory group of the Board and is advisory only.
-Meetings are timed to ensure effective reporting to and advice on decision-making to the full Board and as a non-statutory group, meetings are not held in public.
+Meetings are timed to ensure effective reporting to and advice on decision-making to the full Board and as a nonstatutory group, meetings are not held in public.
 The meeting provides a responsive grouping of Board members and Executive team staff in order to be able to discuss emerging issues in relation to the management of governance and priority issues or developments; to maintain the sustainability and security of the organisation; and to advise the Board on strategic risk or opportunities. - 2.4.2.
 The Futures Group is a non-statutory group of the Board and is not held in public.
 The Futures Group provides an opportunity for Board members to contribute to early thinking on strategic topics, utilising external speakers and interactive workshops to engage Members.